ErkinOZ/kafka_data_streamer/README.md

 ![Screenshot from 2025-05-03 20-14-19](https://github.com/user-attachments/assets/8f7e6401-343b-4771-8e6d-dd8368b9bf6a)

-2. Now let's run the Docker Compose command using the file we created to start the PostgreSQL container on port 5432 (5432 the default port for PostgreSQL databases).
+2. let's run the Docker Compose command using the file we created to start the PostgreSQL container on port 5432 (5432 the default port for PostgreSQL databases).

 ```bash